 Tourist Destinations of Peru, Places to Visit in Peru

 If you like history, no doubt you’re in the right place, the country is surrounded by archaeological sites that speak of a glorious past.
-If you love adventure and expedition, the majestic Andes and the Peruvian Amazon can not be ignored.
-If you are someone who prefers the sea and the waves, we have a wonderful selection of beaches with tide information, from north to south.
+If you love adventure and expedition, the majestic Andes and the Peruvian Amazon can not be ignored. prefers the sea and the waves, we have a wonderful selection of beaches with tide information, from north to south.

 The capital of peru is a grest metrópolis; normally it is the entrance door the contry.
 You will be able to enjoy and know its historical centre with beautiful colonial constructions declared cultural world heritage site by UNESCO, the best museums in Peru, some pre-hispanic archeological places as Caral the new cultural world heritage site June 2009, and a great variety of live concerts, cultural shows, folckloric, centers of amusement, luxurious casinos and game house, and rich culinary tradition.

 There are so many places to visit in Lima, Peru, keeping it in your itinerary is a must.

 Huaraz is one of the best places in Peru to enjoy adventure tours such as Trekking, mountain climbing, mountain bike and Horseback Riding.
 The city of Huaraz, is about 8 hours by bus from Lima, this is the only way to get there.
 The setting of the city, is at the bottom of the Cordillera Blanca, where You can see over 20 snow-capped peaks over 5000 meters, of which the most notable is Huascaran (6,768m), which is the highest mountain in Peru.